datomatic/prisma-laravel-generator/packages/generator/README.md

  * Databases different from MySQL: Currently MySQL is the only fully-tested driver for this generator, but it should work also with other databases types!
 We'll try soon to focus also on other databases, to check what works and what not.

+ * Pivot with additional relations: If your pivot needs additional relations with other models, you should remove the `pivot` annotation and use it as a standard model.
+Pivots generation works only if there are just two one-to-many relations.
  * Allow data alterations inside Laravel migrations: This is not possible.
 Laravel's migrations should be only used to alter the structure of the tables, NOT to alter the data.
 When generating the .sql files compatible with Prisma starting from a Laravel migration, just the structural changes are converted.
 If you need to alter the data (e.g., you were using Eloquent to do some changes in a migration), you have to find some alternative ways (create an artisan command to migrate the data, or [customize Prisma migration](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate/customizing-migrations) to add some manipulations using raw SQL, ...).
  * Composite primary keys: [Not supported by Laravel](https://laravel.com/docs/9.x/eloquent#composite-primary-keys)
  * created_at without updated_at (and vice-versa): [Not supported by Laravel](https://laravel.com/docs/9.x/eloquent#timestamps)